Samsung/tizen-docs/docs/application/web/get-started/addon/first-addon.md

     -   **Overview**: Define general information, such as the name and icon of the addon.

     -   **Features**: Define required software and hardware features.
-This information is used for addon filtering in Tizen Store.
+This information is used for addon filtering in the official site for Tizen applications.

     -   **Privileges**: Define the security-sensitive APIs or API groups accessed and used by the addon.